 How do you use an Iceland Food Club card?

 Your Iceland Food Club card will be sent to your address within 5-7 business days of completing your online application.
 All you need to do is tap it at the checkout or provide the relevant information online at the point of payment.
-The purchased amount will be removed from the balance in the same way as a normal credit card.
-Bear in mind, however, that there is no way to withdraw the balance from your card and it will only be viable in store or online at Iceland or The Food Warehouse.
+The purchased amount will then be removed from the balance.
+Bear in mind, however, that there is no way to withdraw the balance from your card and can only be used in-store or online at Iceland or The Food Warehouse.
+The Food Club card can be topped up multiple times throughout the year and you will be notified of the next top up date when it becomes available.
+Top ups are usually in line with school holidays.

 Does an Iceland Food Club loan affect your credit rating?

 Yes, an Iceland Food Club loan can affect your credit rating.
-Applications for a loan involve a credit check which may appear on your credit file, but Fair For You maintains that the decision to lend is not “solely based” on your credit report.
+Applications for a loan involve a credit check which may appear on your credit file, but Fair for You maintains that the decision to lend is not “solely based” on your credit report.
 It does however reserve the right to conduct “relevant assessments” to determine if an Iceland Food Club loan is affordable for you, including viewing your bank statements and proof of income.
-If you cannot be contacted about missed repayments, or there is no intention to repay, after 30 days Fair for You will report to credit reference agencies that you are in arrears and this will leave a mark on your credit file.
+If you cannot be contacted about missed repayments, or there is no intention to repay, after 28 days Fair for You will report to credit reference agencies that you are in arrears and this will leave a mark on your credit file.
+Fair for You does reiterate that it will endeavour to come to an agreed repayment plan with you and it does not charge late fees or instruct bailiffs.

 What happens if you fail to repay an Iceland Food Club loan?

-There is no penalty charge for missed repayments, but interest will continue to be charged until your Iceland Food Club loan has been repaid in full.
-If you have consistently missed repayments, you may not be eligible for further loans, and defaulting on your loan may result in Fair For You recovering funds from other benefit payments that you receive.
+There is no penalty charge for missed repayments.
+If you have consistently missed repayments, you may not be eligible for further loans, and defaulting on your loan may result in Fair for You recovering funds from other benefit payments that you receive.
 This means that an Iceland Food Club loan may not be suitable for those already struggling with debt.
 If you are finding it difficult to cope with debt, read our advice on how to get help.

 How to get an Iceland Food Club loan